riyakumarif5-stack/IDRA-CAPSTONE-PROJECT/README.md

 ## Running the Analysis

 1. Open `IDRA_Capstone_Notebook.ipynb` in [Google Colab](https://colab.research.google.com/).
-2. Run the data-loading cell — it fetches the CSV directly from this repository.
+2. Run the data-loading cell —upload the P_10_Ecommerce file
 3. `Runtime → Run all`.

 The notebook is self-contained and runs end to end without modification.